-Regardless of the size or scope of your business, the right tools can help you track your margin in real time — which gives you the opportunity to make adjustments that prevent you from losing money on a project.
+The right tools can help you track your margin in real time.
+Regardless of the size or scope of your business.
+Giving you the opportunity to make adjustments that prevent you from losing money on a project.

 What is Gross Profit Margin?